microsoft/vscode-edge-debug2/README.md

 ### My breakpoints aren't hit.
 What's wrong?

-If your breakpoints aren't hit, it's most likely a sourcemapping issue or because you are having breakpoints in immediately executed code.
-If you for example have a breakpoint in a `render function` that runs on page load, sometimes our debugger might not be attached to Edge before the code has been executed.
-This means that you will have to refresh the page in Edge after we have attached from VS Code/Visual Studio to hit your breakpoint.
+If your breakpoints aren't hit, it's most likely a sourcemapping issue or because you are having breakpoints set before launching Edge and are expecting them to hit while the browser loads.
+If that's the case, you will have to refresh the page in Edge after we have attached from VS Code/Visual Studio to hit your breakpoint.

 If you are using sourcemaps, make sure they are configured right.